MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 <a name="BKMK_AddInfo"> </a>
-## Additional information about the update channels for Office 365 ProPlus
+## Additional information about the update channels for Microsoft 365 Apps

 Here is some additional information that might be useful to know as you determine how to configure and use Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted) in your organization.